matthieugomez/regife/README.md

-A Stata command to compute Interactive fixed effect (Bai 2009)
+The command `regife` estimates models with interactive fixed effects (Bai 2009)

 # Syntax
 The syntax is